FLEXtime: Filterbank learning to explain time series: Explainability over interpretable parts

-where $P$ is some perturbation that can be sampled from a noise distribution or be created to more closely approximate the distribution of $\mathcal{X}$.
-Similarly, we can obtain the perturbed output of the model $\mathbf{f}$:
+Here, $p_s$ is a perturbation applied for dictionary component $s$.
+We can obtain the resulting output of $\mathbf{f}$:

-Since we want to learn the optimal mask, $M$, we need a set of desiderata to design the optimization objective.
-Clearly, for an optimal mask $M$ that has identified all salient information, we expect $\hat{y}^M \approx \hat{y}$.
+The goal is now to learn the mask $M$ that optimally explains the output of the model.
+We will achieve the optimal mask, $M$, through optimization and thus need a set of desiderata to design the optimization objective.

+For an optimal mask $M$ that has identified all salient information, we expect $\hat{y}^M \approx \hat{y}$.
 As such, an objective should be to minimize the difference between $\hat{y}^M$ and $\hat{y}$.
 Generally, we can quantify this difference with some kind of distortion term, $D$.
+The distortion term, $D$, should be chosen according to the task at hand.
+I.e., for regression tasks the mean squared error would likely be a good choice, while for classification tasks the cross-entropy would be natural.
 However, minimizing $D$ is not sufficient for providing useful explanations.
-Consider a mask, $M$ where all elements $m_{t}=1$.
-For this mask, clearly $\hat{y}^M = \hat{y}$.
+Consider a mask, $M$ where all elements $m_{s}=1, s=1, \dots, S$.
+For this mask, we get $\hat{y}^M = \hat{y}$, since $X^M=X$ in this case.

-Thus, it is also necessary to control the sparsity of the mask.
+Therefore, it is also necessary to control the sparsity of the mask.
 Generally, this is done with a regularization metric $R(M)$.
-Combining the minimization of $D$ with the maximization of the sparsity of $M$ allows us to define the optimization objective:
+Combining the minimization of $D$ with the maximization of the sparsity of $M$ through $R$ allows us to define the optimization objective: